mzgajner/blog/content/fun.md

 <hr>

+## Kozjansko geekališče

+David Šarlah, a friend from primary school, reached out to me during the pandemic.
+I was kinda grumpy at first since I knew he was a recruiter and I thought he's just trying to hire me, but then we had a beer and decided to start a meetup.

+That's how _Kozjansko geekališče_ was born.
+We're a bunch of devs and other IT workers from [Kozjansko and Obsotelje](https://sl.wikipedia.org/wiki/Kozjansko), we meet every first Friday of the month at 19:30 in [MC Slatna](https://mladinskislatna.si/mc-slatna/).
+There's a [website](https://geeki.zgajner.com) and [stickers](/geekalisce-stickers.jpg).

 ## Danes je nov dan

 _Today is a new day_ is a collective of activists focused on increasing political participation, transparency and public oversight - often with the help of digital technology.
 I've been hanging around since ~2016, occasionally volunteering to develop bits and pieces of various projects (from [parliament tracking tools](https://parlameter.si/) to [battery chicken simulations](https://danesjenovdan.si/kura/)).